Articles related to employment concerns for people with cancer.

 This article provides an overview of disability options for cancer patients to continue to receive income while they are unable to work.

-The Family and Medical Leave Act (FMLA) of 1993 permits employees to take unpaid, job protected, leave of absence time due to the serious medical condition of the employee or a family member.
-This article provide information about who is eligible for FMLA, how to access FMLA and limitations of FMLA.
+The Family and Medical Leave Act (FMLA) of 1993 permits employees to take unpaid, job-protected, leave of absence time due to the serious medical condition of the employee or a family member.
+This article provides information about who is eligible for FMLA, how to access FMLA, and the limitations of FMLA.
+It also provides information about paid leave options.

 Introduction to FMLA for Parents